David Wallach, Board Chair

 Janelle Smith, Finance Committee Chair

-Janelle M. Smith is FVLC’s Internal Committee Chair and has served on the board since 2015.
+Janelle M. Smith is FVLC’s Finance Committee Chair and has served on the board since 2015.
 She is an attorney in the Natural Resources Law Section of the California Attorney General’s Office.
 Before joining the Office of the Attorney General, Ms. Smith worked in private practice and assisted pro bono clients with obtaining asylum on domestic violence grounds.
 Ms. Smith has a J.D. from Stanford Law School and a B.A. from the University of Wisconsin, Madison.

 Mark Danis is Vice President – Associate General Counsel at The Clorox Company.
 His responsibilities include the oversight of U.S. litigation, regulatory, marketing, privacy, and cyber security.
 Prior to joining Clorox, Mark practiced for 25 years as a civil litigator with Morrison & Foerster LLP, where he also worked on pro bono cases involving foster care, tenants’ rights, and sexual orientation discrimination.
 Mark received his J.D. from Hastings College of the Law, and his undergraduate degree from U.C.
 Berkeley.